AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

     <img src="../images/compareTrains.png" width="70%">
  </div>

-* The train run result can be accessed by clicking on the TRAIN_ID, or with the url <a href="<https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID>" target="_blank">https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID</a>.
+* The train run result can be accessed by clicking on the TRAIN_ID, or with the url <https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID>.

 <div align="center">
    <img src="../images/trainRunsPage.png" width="70%">